shukerov/shukerov.github.io/source/blog/2018-10-23-setting-up-ubuntu.html.markdown

 # Dual boot tweaks:
 ##  FIX TIMES FOR DUAL BOOT:
   http://ubuntuhandbook.org/index.php/2016/05/time-differences-ubuntu-1604-windows-10/
-  You can do this by either switching windows to local time or ubuntu to local time.
-I chose ubuntu.
+  You can do this by either switching windows to local time or Ubuntu to local time.
+I chose Ubuntu.
 One of the ways to achieve the time to local time is by running:

   `timedatectl set-local-rtc 1 --adjust-system-clock`